Citing PDS3 Data

 - The VG1/VG2-SR-ISS-4-PROFILES-V1.0 data set was obtained from the Planetary Data System (PDS).

 Acknowledgment of a PDS Discipline Node should be given if the node actively assisted in obtaining or using the data.
 Examples:

-- Data and support were provided by the PDS Imaging Node.
-See Eliason, Eric M., Susan K. LaVoie and Laurence A. Soderblom, The Imaging Node for the Planetary Data System, Planet.
+- Data and support were provided by the PDS Cartography and Imaging Sciences Node.
+See Eliason, Eric M., Susan K. LaVoie and Laurence A. Soderblom, The Cartography and Imaging Sciences Node for the Planetary Data System, Planet.
 Space Sci., Vol. 44, No. 1, pp. 23-32, 1996.

 - Data and assistance were provided by the Navigation and Ancillary Information Facility.
 See Acton, Charles H., Jr., Ancillary data services of NASA's Navigation and Ancillary Information Facilty, Planet.
 Space Sci., Vol. 44, No. 1, pp 65-70, 1996.

 Reference citations for each data set are listed in the PDS catalog.
 References can be listed with or without authors.
 Author in the case of PDS references generally refers to the investigator.
 Details vary among journals; authors should follow specific instructions from publishers.
 For example: